kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-17-Beijing-bound.md

 We planned for the worst and hoped for the best and ended up getting more than we thought we would.

 First up, a plate of peanuts, boiled in salted water flavored with star anise.
 I’ve never loved boiled peanuts, but these guys were tasty, and a good accompaniment to the incredible cheap beer.
-Ah, Beijing, where the beer flows like wine, and the wine flows like expense accounts.
+Ah, Beijing, where the beer flows like water, and the water flows like grimy streams down the sidewalk.

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140618-Beijing-dumpling-lamb-skewer-/20140618-Beijing-dumpling-lamb-skewer-01.jpg "Folding")